Event Details

 March 17 - 19, 2025

-Attain Partners is a proud sponsor of NCURA’s 26th Annual Financial Research Administration (FRA) Conference, taking place March 17 – 18 in San Diego, CA.
+Attain Partners is a proud sponsor of NCURA’s 26th Annual Financial Research Administration (NCURA FRA) Conference, taking place March 17 – 18 in San Diego, CA.

 Are you attending?
 Add these informative sessions to your conference agenda—or stop by Attain Partners Booths #11 and #12 to talk with our experts one-on-one.
 We’d love to discuss solutions for any current issues your institution may be facing.
 Contact us today.